hitvoice/notes/knowledge/deep learning/optimization.md

 A visualization of training/validation error with time is helpful for diagnostics.
 When the training error keeps going down and down, even &lt;1%, and the validation error gets stuck, it's likely that the model is memorizing all the training data and is overfitting.

 * Simple first step: Reduce model size by lowering number of units and layers and other parameters
-* Standard L1 or L2 regularization on weights ($\alpha$ can be different on different layers if the computational cost is acceptable).
+* Standard L1 or L2 regularization on weights ($\lambda$ can be different on different layers if the computational cost is acceptable).
+L2 regularization is also called "weight decay" because parameters will be multiplied by $1-\alpha\lambda/m$ after each update ($\alpha$ is the learning rate and $m$ is the batch size).
 * Constrain L2 norms of weight vectors to fixed number $s$.
 If $\|W\|_2^2>s$, then rescale it so that $\|W\|_2^2=s$.
 * Sparse activation by L1 regularizer.
 * Dataset augmentation (discussed later)